Disentanglement as Identifiable Pushforward Factorisation: Related Work

-\citet{ramesh2018spectral} trace independent factors by following leading left singular vectors (our \textit{seams}) of the Jacobian of a GAN generator, whereas \citet{chadebec2022geometric} and \citet{arvanitidis2018latent} consider paths in latent space defined by the inverse image of paths over the data manifold (our \textit{s.v.\ paths}). \citet{pan2023geometric} claim that the data manifold is identifiable from a geometric perspective assuming Jacobian-orthogonality, differing to our probabilistic factorisation approach. \citet{bhowalvariational} consider the encoder/decoder dissected into linear and non-linear components, loosely resembling our view of the Jacobian from its SVD.
-However, the decoder function is quite different to its Jacobian, and dissecting a function into linear/non-linear components is not well defined, whereas the SVD is unique (up to permutation and sign).
+Our pushforward perspective unifies several GAN disentanglement results. \citet{ramesh2018spectral} identify disentangled directions from singular vectors of the generator Jacobian, close to our seam/s.v.\ path view. \citet{wei2021orthogonal} encourage output variations induced by different latent co-ordinates to be orthogonal, close to our C1. \citet{peebles2020hessian} suppress mixed second derivatives of the generator, related to the mechanism behind C2.
+We show, for a general pushforward density, why such derivative-side regularisers are not merely heuristic, but target structure necessary and sufficient for disentanglement in smooth pushforward models.

-\citet{buchholz2022function} analyse function classes that are identifiable by ICA, proving that \textit{conformal maps} are identifiable, but \textit{orthogonal coordinate transformations} (OCTs), defined to satisfy C1, are not.
-This is relatively close to our work in spirit, differing in that our identifiability proof (\Cref{cor:nonlinear-ident}) relies on a stochastic model and an additional constraint, \textbf{C2}.
+\citet{chadebec2022geometric} and \citet{arvanitidis2018latent} consider paths in latent space defined by the inverse image of paths over the data manifold (our \textit{s.v.\ paths}). \citet{pan2023geometric} claim that the data manifold is identifiable from a geometric perspective assuming Jacobian-orthogonality, differing to our probabilistic factorisation view. \citet{bhowalvariational} consider linear and non-linear components of the encoder/decoder, loosely resembling our Jacobian SVD view.
+However, dissecting a function into linear/non-linear components is not well defined, whereas the SVD is unique (up to permutation/sign). \citet{buchholz2022function, buchholz2025robustness} analyse identifiability of function classes, e.g.\ proving that \textit{conformal maps} are identifiable and \textit{orthogonal coordinate transformations} (satisfying C1) are not.
+Our theoretically derived disentanglement constraints C1-C2 define a function class corresponding to a density factorisation that is unique and hence identifiable, up to symmetry (\thmref{cor:nonlinear-ident}). \citet{brady2023provably} and \citet{lachapelle2023additive} analyze \textit{additive/compositional} decoders with block‑diagonal Hessians in pixel space, strictly stronger than our \thmref{thm:non_linear}, which allows, e.g., rotations/scale/colour changes that would not be block‑diagonal in pixel space.